 Clothing must be appropriate for the work being performed.
 Pants must be long and made of non-synthetic materials (denim and canvass materials resist sparks whereas synthetic materials may melt to the skin).
 Shirts must have sleeves with a minimum of 4 inches in length.
-Clothing must not be loose, torn or ragged.
-All personnel shall wear a retro-reflective vest or retro-reflective garment at all times while on Duron Ontario Ltd. construction projects.
+Clothing must not be loose or torn.
+All personnel shall always wear a retro-reflective vest or retro-reflective garment while on Duron Ontario Ltd. construction projects.